 The head of the family?
 An authority?
 A hero?
 Those are first things that come to one's mind when they think about their fathers.
-Today, two days before Father's Day, we would like to summarize the history of this day and, most importantly, wish all the best to all the Fathers!
+A few days before Father's Day, we would like to summarize the history of this day and, most importantly, wish all the best to all the Fathers!

 Photo by Caroline Hernandez on Unsplash

 Father's day is celebrated almost everywhere around the world to pay tribute to all dads who take care of their children with passion, commitment and love.
 It's celebrated in many different ways in different countries.
 The first difference is the date.
 Many countries celebrate this day in June.
 In Spain or Italy, they celebrate it on the same day when they commemorate Saint Josef.
 This is caused by Spanish and Italian Catholic traditions.